-- Mitigation or Adaptation to Climate Change.
-This category includes dredging or marine construction projects that exemplify and implement the WODA Statement on Mitigation and Adaptation to Climate Change.
+- MITIGATION OR ADAPTATION TO CLIMATE CHANGE: This category includes dredging or marine construction projects that exemplify and implement the WODA Statement on Mitigation and Adaptation to Climate Change.
 Click HERE to read the WODA Statement.
 For further explanation of this category, see text boxes below.

-These awards will be presented during the WEDA Luncheon on June 10, 2020, during the WEDA Dredging Summit and Expo in Vancouver, British Columbia, Canada.
+These awards will be announced and presented during the WEDA Luncheon on June 10, 2020, during the WEDA Dredging Summit and Exposition in Houston, TX, USA.

 - Recognition will include a plaque, a press release, and a special highlight on the WEDA website.

 - The award will be for a project, and team members will be recognized.
-The preference is for all project team members to be WEDA; however, at least one of the project team members must be a WEDA member in good standing.
+The preference is for all project team members to be WEDA members; however, at least one of the project team members must be a WEDA member in good standing.

 - The project must be related to dredging or marine engineering, consistent with WEDA’s mission, which includes beneficial use of dredged material.

-- Posters from all applicants: Please bring a standard-sized poster (e.g., 24 inches by 36 inches or 50-60 cm by 70-80 cm) showing off the project to attendees at the Chicago Dredging Summit.
+- Posters from all applicants: Please bring a poster (e.g., 24 inches by 36 inches or 50-60 cm by 70-80 cm) to show off the project to attendees at the Chicago Dredging Summit.
 The intention is to enhance all attendees’ understanding of the projects, the project team, and the project accomplishments.
 These will be displayed in the foyer leading to the exhibit hall.
 If you want to keep the poster, please make arrangements to have it return home with you.

-- The WEDA Environmental Excellence Awards Team that will review the applications are members of WEDA’s Environmental Commission.
+- The WEDA Environmental Excellence Awards Review Team are each a member of WEDA’s Environmental Commission.